-of the doctoral admission procedure (DSBM)

 Performance Maximum points

-Previous performance
+Previous pe

-certified participation in research 3
+certified participation in research project 3

-project 3

-participation in conferences (speaker, 1
+participation in conferences (speaker, co- 1

-co-speaker, poster)
+speaker, poster) ·

-publication according to the calculation of
+publication according to the calculation of publication

-publication points set out in the UDR
+p a second points set out in the UDR

-Paper ranked I-III in the Students' 3
+Paper ranked I-III in the Students' Scientific 3

-Scientific Association

-competition/paper
+Association competition/paper

-Paper ranked I-III in the competition 6
+Paper ranked I-III in the competition of the 6

-of the National Conference of
+National Conference of Students' Scientific

-Students' Scientific Association

-/paper
+Association /paper

-Plus competences in foreign
+Plus competences in foreign languages

-languages

-(above one intermediate-level 2
+(above one intermediate-level language

-language certificate) 4
+certificate) 2

-+1 intermediate-level language
++1 intermediate-level language certificate 4

-certificate

-advanced-level language certificate
+advanced-level language certificate (pieces)

-(pieces)

 professional/leadership experience4 5

 Total (maximum) 20

 Paper to be submitted

-research plan 5 10
+research proposal 10

-essay 6 10
+essay 10

 Total (maximum) 20

-Written examination
+Written ex amination

 mathematical logic 5

+Basics of qualitative methodology 5

+Basics of quantitative methodology 5

+Basics of the chosen specialisation 5

+Total (maximum) 20

+Oral exa mination

+Motivational interview 40

-3 Participation in a research project is certified by the leader of the research project.
+&lt;sup>3 Participation in a research project is certified by the leader of the research project.
 Please attach the short description of the research project and the tasks completed by the applicant.
 If the applicant contributed to research reports and discussion papers, please list them (there is no need to attach the documents themselves!).

-4 More than 3 years of experience as a senior manager: 5 points.
-More than 5 years of experience as a mid-level manager: 5 points.
+&lt;sup>4 More than 3 years of experience as a senior executive: 5 points.
+More than 5 years of experience as a mid-level executive: 5 points.
 More than 5 years of experience in a research or education institution: 5 points (The points are calculated on the basis of the time of the professional experience).

-The expected length of the research plan shall be 2-3 pages.
-In the research plan, please describe very briefly some of the key trends of the examined field, and its economic, social, environmental relevance and context (identification of problem).
+&lt;sup>5The expected length of the research proposal shall be 2-3 pages.
+In the research proposal, please describe very briefly some of the key trends of the examined field, and its economic, social, environmental relevance and context (identification of problem).
 The candidate should delimit his/her specific area of interest within the given research field, formulate the key research questions he/she wishes to examine in his/her dissertation, as well as explain his/her motivation.
 He/she should describe his preliminary ideas about the methodology he/she wishes to use to analyse the outlined research questions.

-6 The expected length of the essay is 5-7 pages.
-The subject of the essay should be closely related to the research plan.
+&lt;sup>6 The expected length of the essay is 5-7 pages.
+The subject of the essay should be closely related to the research proposal.
 This can be a summary of the academic literature, an analysis and evaluation of previous research, the presentation of own research findings.